JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_State_Trees.md

 ![Choosing the Child State Selection Rule](images/getting_started_st_gen_2.png)<br>

 If **OnEnterConditionMethod** is selected, the user-defined `on_enter_condition()` method will be called for the childs of the state node.
+If the method has not been defined, the evaluation will always return *true*.

 If **UtilityScoring** is selected, the *considerations* attached to the child state nodes as either their child nodes or in the *Considerations* property will be evaluated and the highest-scoring state node will be selected.